obonaventure/cnp3/book/glossary.rst

    packet
 	a packet is the unit of information transfert in the network layer

+   segment
+	a segment is the unit of information transfert in the transport layer

+   frame
+	a frame is the unit of information transfert in the datalink layer

    SDU (Service Data Unit)
         a Service Data Unit is the unit information transferred between applications